adamghill/coltrane/README.md

 ## Features

-- Renders markdown files automatically without dealing with urls.py
+- Renders markdown files automatically
 - Can use data from JSON files in templates and content
 - All the power of Django templates, template tags, and filters
 - Can include other Django apps